mikaelvesavuori/figmagic/README.md

 Your structure needs to correspond to the following:

 - A Page needs to exist, called `Design tokens`.
 Without this page, you can't really do much with Figmagic.
 - Further, inside the `Design tokens` page, **frames** need to exist.
-Name them `Colors`, `Font sizes`, `Font families`, `Font weights`, `Line heights`, and `Spacing` – exact casing is not important, however the **spelling is important!** For a full list of token types, see [the types of design tokens Figmagic can extract](#the-types-of-design-tokens-figmagic-can-extract).
+You can have any number of supported token frame.
+For starters, name them `Colors`, `Font sizes`, `Font families`, `Font weights`, `Line heights`, and `Spacing` – exact casing is not important, however the **spelling is important!** For a full list of token types, see [the types of design tokens Figmagic can extract](#the-types-of-design-tokens-figmagic-can-extract).
 - All items on a page need to be contained within one or more frames.
 - Want element syncing?
 Then create an "Elements" page and place any components there.
 For the generation to work correctly, you need to stay within the limits specified above.

-See a template design system at [https://www.figma.com/community/file/821094451476848226/Figmagic-%E2%80%94-Design-System-for-Tokens](https://www.figma.com/community/file/821094451476848226/Figmagic-%E2%80%94-Design-System-for-Tokens).
+See a template design system at [https://www.figma.com/community/file/821094451476848226/Figmagic-%E2%80%94-Design-System-template-4.0](https://www.figma.com/community/file/821094451476848226/Figmagic-%E2%80%94-Design-System-template-4.0).
 Feel free to simply copy-paste it or base your own work around it.

 **Note:** Refer to the document structure in the image below and in the template linked above.

 ![Figma Document Structure: Tokens](docs/project-structure-tokens.png)

-_How a Figmagic project should be structured in regards to tokens_
+_How a Figmagic project could be structured in regards to tokens, if you want to support all currently available token types._

 ## What are Design Tokens?